stijnvanouplines/forge-backup/readme.md

 # Forge Backup

-This is a shell script for establishing encrypted, efficient backups of your [Laravel Forge](https://forge.laravel.com) server on cheap [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) storage.
-For a more thorough overview, see my [Easy Forge Backups with Restic and Backblaze B2](https://workingconcept.com/blog/forge-backups-restic-backblaze-b2) blog post.
+This is a shell script for establishing encrypted, efficient backups of your [Laravel Forge](https://forge.laravel.com) server on [AWS S3](https://aws.amazon.com/s3/) storage.

 **This is a free script with no support or warranty.
 You're responsible for whatever joy or sadness it brings you!**

 ## Requirements

 - Server provisioned with Laravel Forge running Ubuntu 18+.
-- Backblaze account.
+- Amazon Web Services account.

 ## What It Does

 - Installs [restic](https://restic.net/), a free, secure, and efficient backup program.
 - Creates a read-only `backup` MySQL user for generating dumps.
 - Adds shell scripts:
-    - `mysql-backup.sh` for generating and pruning dumps in `/home/forge/backup/mysql`
+    - `mysql-backup.sh` for generating and pruning dumps in `//mysqldump`
-    - `restic-backup.sh` for running database dumps and backing up `/home/forge` to B2
+    - `restic-backup.sh` for running database dumps and backing up `/home/forge` to S3
     - `restic-mount.sh` for locally mounting and browsing+verifying your backups
 - Stores configuration and shell scripts in `/root/restic`.

 ## Setup

-Create a Backblaze B2 bucket for your server, and an application key limited to that new bucket.
+Create a AWS S3 bucket for your server, and an application key limited to that new bucket.

-Run the installer **as root (not sudo!)** On its initial run, it will ask for B2 credentials and your `forge` database password to create the `backup` database user.
+Run the installer **as root (not sudo!)** On its initial run, it will ask for S3 credentials and your `forge` database password to create the `backup` database user.

 ```
 sudo bash
-curl -O https://raw.githubusercontent.com/workingconcept/forge-backup/master/restic-setup.sh && chmod +x restic-setup.sh && ./restic-setup.sh
+curl -O https://raw.githubusercontent.com/stijnvanouplines/forge-backup/master/restic-setup.sh && chmod +x restic-setup.sh && ./restic-setup.sh
 ```

 ## Scheduling